Healthdirect Free Australian health advice you can count on.

 The causes of personality disorders are not fully understood.

-We know that personality in general is formed in childhood and is a combination of how you are born and your environment in early childhood.
-There is no single gene for personality or personality disorders — multiple genes are involved.
-Having a secure bonding process or attachment between a parent (or other caregiver) and an infant provides a positive environment in which their personality can develop.
+We know that personality in general is formed in childhood.
+It is thought to result from a combination of how you are born and your environment in early childhood.
+There is no single gene for personality or personality disorders — many genes are involved.

 People with personality disorders (particularly certain types, such as borderline personality disorder) have higher rates of childhood abuse, trauma or neglect.

 It is thought that personality disorders may occur due to a complex interaction between negative early life experiences and genetic factors.
-Disruptions to the attachment between parents and infants can happen due to mental or physical illness or substance abuse in the parent, or long separations between parents and infants.
-A lack of positive caregiving in early childhood can also have a negative impact on personality development.
+Unstable or chaotic family life during childhood can have a negative effect on personality development.

 When should I see my doctor?

 Don’t assume that someone has a personality disorder just because they are behaving a certain way.
-But if you or someone you know has signs of a personality disorder such as erratic behaviour, mood swings, or problems in relationships, then it’s worth seeing a doctor.
+But if you or someone you know has signs of a personality disorder that are causing them distress, it’s worth seeing a doctor.

 A personality disorder is hard to deal with alone.
 Talking to a doctor or mental health professional is the first step towards getting support and treatment.

-If you or someone you know is any immediate danger of suicide, then please call triple zero (000) and ask for an ambulance.
+If you or someone you know is in immediate danger of suicide, call triple zero (000) and ask for an ambulance.
 Don’t leave the person alone until help arrives.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.